 Red Oak Rain Garden

-During my internship with Illinois Sea Grant and Illinois Extension, I designed a visitor brochure for the Red Oak Rain Garden at the University of Illinois Urbana-Champaign.
-The goal was to create an engaging, educational print piece that aligned with university branding and helped visitors better understand the garden’s purpose, layout, and native plant species.
+During my internship with Illinois Sea Grant and Illinois Extension, I designed a visitor-facing brochure for the Red Oak Rain Garden at the University of Illinois Urbana–Champaign.
+The project focused on translating environmental and scientific information into a clear, engaging educational resource that helps visitors understand the garden’s purpose, layout, and native plant species while aligning with university branding standards.

 Year